ishworrsubedii/automatic_number_plate_detection_recognition-traffic_light_violation/README.md

 ### Backend

-For backend open the suitable ide ie. Pycharm and setup the conda environment
+For the backend, open the suitable IDE, i.e., Pycharm, and set up the Conda environment.

 ### Frontend

-For frontend, open the suitable ide ie. vs code and open the frontend-trinetra directory Requirements for the frontend are:
+For frontend, open the suitable idea, i.e., vs. code, and open the frontend-trinetra directory.The requirements for the frontend are:

 - Node package manager needs to be installed in the system